bentoml/BentoML/docs/source/deployment/clipper.rst

     >>> clf.fit(X, y)

-BentoML provides handler types that are specific for use with Clipper, including `ClipperBytesInput`, `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.
+BentoML provides input types that are specific for use with Clipper, including `ClipperBytesInput`, `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.

-Other than using Clipper specific handler, the rest are the same as defining a regular BentoService class:
+Other than using Clipper specific input, the rest are the same as defining a regular BentoService class:

 .. code-block:: python